 From San Francisco, Bill was sent to Fitzsimmons Hospital in Denver, where he was diagnosed with tuberculosis.
-He was next sent Vaughan VA Hospital outside Chicago and arrived there on October 21.
-He was next sent to Wood Veterans Administration Hospital in Milwaukee, Wisconsin, for further treatment.
+He was next sent to Vaughan VA Hospital outside Chicago and arrived there on October 21, before he was next sent to Wood Veterans Administration Hospital in Milwaukee, Wisconsin, for further treatment.
 The reason he was sent there was that while he was a POW, his parents had moved from Maywood to Summit Lake, Wisconsin, due to his father’s health problems.

 Bill was awarded the Two Oak Leaf Cluster on Distinguished Service Unit Badge, Purple Heart, Republic of the Philippines Presidential Unit Citation Badge, Bronze Star, Good Conduct Medal, Asiatic Pacific Campaign Medal, American Defense Service Medal with Clasp, World War II Victory Medal, and Philippine Defense Ribbon with Bronze Star.

 William A. Kindell passed away on December 26, 1994, in Fresno, California.
-His remains were cremated and interred at Arlington National Cemetery, Arlington, Virginia.
+He was cremated and his ashes were interred at Arlington National Cemetery, Arlington, Virginia.